in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 ## Debugging Auto Configuration

-There are two ways you can debug and find more information about auto configuration
+There are two ways you can debug and find more information about auto configuration.

 - Turning on debug logging
-- Use Spring Boot Actuator
+- Using Spring Boot Actuator

 ### Debug Logging